deadroxy/valetbike/README.md

 ## Populating the database
 Since we are using Devise, our database is populated by Devise each time a user registers.

-Note. if you have old data populating the database, you should do the following:
+Note, if you have old data populating the stations database, you should do the following:

-1: Open the mysql console using `mysql -u root -p`
+1. Open the mysql console using `mysql -u root -p`
-2: Check the database exists by typing `SHOW DATABASES;`
+2. Check the database exists by typing `SHOW DATABASES;`
-3: Then delete the database through `DROP DATABASE valetbike_development;`
+3. Then delete the database through `DROP DATABASE valetbike_development;`
-4: Check that the database was deleted with the command from step 2
+4. Check that the database was deleted with the command from step 2
-5: To recreate the database, use `CREATE DATABASE valetbike_development;`.
+5. To recreate the database, use `CREATE DATABASE valetbike_development;`.
 Exit the console by typing `quit`
-6: Run the migrations with `rake db:migrate`
+6. Run the migrations with `rake db:migrate`
-7: Import stations and bikes by using `rake import_data:import_stations` and `rake import_data:import_bikes`
+7. Import stations and bikes by using `rake import_data:import_stations` and `rake import_data:import_bikes`

 ## The prototype's functionality
 Our prototype allows the user to make an account, sign in and sign out, as well as having a working interactive map.
 We have a navigation bar to lead to each page we thought integral to the user's experience, alongside the pages that we thought a website selling things would include.